neural75/gqrx-scanner/README.md

 *MacOSX is not supported* due to the lack of a portable audio interception method.

-VOX uses PipeWire to capture the receiver's audio produced by an arbitrary demodulator program and detect voice, leveraging the listen option (-l) as a max silence timeout.
+VOX uses PipeWire to capture the receiver's audio produced by an arbitrary demodulator program and detect speech, decoupling the listen timer from the carrier state.
+The `-l` option accepts two values separated by a colon:

+- **probe_time**: how long to wait for voice on a new carrier before skipping (short, e.g. 1000ms)
+- **hangup_time**: how long to wait after voice stops before moving on (long, e.g. 5000ms)

+A single value sets both to the same time (backward compatible).

 On digital modes like DMR the carrier is always present even when no voice channel is active, so the traditional squelch-based approach